gramineproject/gramine/Documentation/glossary.rst

       the other endpoint's certificate chain.
 RA-TLS is designed to be a drop-in replacement for classic SSL/TLS libraries.

-      The original RA-TLS library in Gramine was *not* interoperable with other libraries from other projects.
-Starting from v1.8, Gramine's RA-TLS library automatically supports *Interoperable RA-TLS*, a specification that modifies the original RA-TLS format for interoperability between different TEE frameworks.
-For example, Gramine applications can establish secure connections with Occlum and OpenEnclave applications thanks to Interoperable RA-TLS.
+      Starting from v1.8, Gramine's RA-TLS library supports *Interoperable RA-TLS*, a specification that modifies the original RA-TLS format for interoperability between different TEE frameworks.
+For example, Gramine applications can now establish secure connections with Occlum and OpenEnclave applications thanks to Interoperable RA-TLS.
+Previously, the RA-TLS library in Gramine was *not* interoperable with remote-attestation libraries from other projects, because RA-TLS used its own ad-hoc format of the X.509 certificate and embedded the SGX Quote in a non-standard way.

       .. seealso::